Forestry maintenance in the foothills of Mulhacen, Spain

 Hébergement

 We prefer non-smokers but will tolerate it if you’re respectful with the detritus left over from smoking.
-Living in a dry environment one has to be very careful about where one smokes and disposing of butts in an ashtray safely.
+Living in a generally dry environment one has to be very careful about where one smokes and one must dispose of butts in an ashtray safely.
 The same goes for the gas heater in the caravan.
-People must be safe and sensible: only using the heater when you’re in the space, and turning it off properly before you go to sleep.
-There is a wood stove in the yurt, but because there is virtually no insulation, we prefer that people sleep in the caravan when its cold.
-This is because, in our experience, people take for granted the amount of time and labour involved in collecting, cutting, storing and seasoning firewood, and they burn through our supplies all too readily.
-These are our private wood stores which we rely on for cooking and heating throughout the year, and we cannot waste it in the uninsulated yurt, So the yurt is for use only during the warmer months.
+People must be safe and sensible: only using the heater when you’re in the space, with the skylight open and turning it off properly before you go to sleep.

 We will go to the shops at least once a week and you can come with us if you want to.
-We wil provide simple breakfasts, it varies, homemade organic wheat flour bread, fresh organic free range eggs and delicious organic homemade jams and chutneys, bañada bread..
-You will have the kitchen in the caravan for food prep.
-And pans, cutlery, cups and plates will be provided.
-We will provide an evening meal during the week and will try to accommodate special dietary requirements.
+We prefer to eat breakfasts alone - it’s our quiet time.
+We like it when people are independent enough to sort out their own breakfasts.
+We will provide one main meal during the week and will try to accommodate special dietary requirements.
 You may have to sort yourself out on weekends so we can have a rest from the cooking and cleaning.
-If we are enjoying a mid morning or afternoon tea and biscuit, we will ofcourse include you.
-If we make cake, there will always be a slice to share.
-We strongly encourage independence when it comes to breakfasts, lunches and snacks only because Its difficult to cater to everybody's specific needs, and some people eat a LOT of food, and we are very busy too, so if you’re one of those people who eat a lot, it would be good for you to stock up on extra snacks so that you do not suffer, but we will definitely provide a substantial evening meal each late afternoon or evening as stated before.
-Perhaps you are a good cook and feel tired one day?
-Then maybe you will be doing the cooking and cleaning whilst we work on other things.
-We are flexible but expect people to want to help us on whichever job is most required in that moment.
-Thanks very much.
+We strongly encourage some independence when it comes to breakfasts, lunches and snacks only because Its difficult to cater to everybody's specific needs, and some people eat a LOT of food, and we are very busy too, so if you’re one of those people who eat a lot, it would be good for you to stock up on extra snacks so that you do not suffer, but we can provide oats and milk and a main meal as stated.

 • Autres infos...